Horrid Henry Tricks the Tooth Fairy: Moody Margaret Moves In

 Moody Margaret moves into Henry's house for two weeks while her parents go on holiday.
 His room is given to Margaret, leaving him to sleep in Perfect Peter's room.
 When Margaret arrives, she immediately orders everyone to do spring cleaning.
 After that, Margaret consistently gets Henry into trouble during dinner.
 At bedtime, Margaret booby traps Henry's bed and stresses his parents by complaining.
 In the morning, Margaret wakes everyone up with her trumpet and forces Mum to make breakfast for her.
 Additionally, Margaret finds and eats Henry's secret biscuits and crisps, and bans everyone from playing tapes, singing and even breathing just because it annoys her.
 Finally having had enough, Henry devises a plan to get rid of her.
 He calls Margaret's parents to come home at once from their holiday, claiming that Margaret is in an emergency.
 The plan works and Margaret is eventually sent home, but Peter reveals to Mum and Dad what Henry did, having heard him over the telephone.
 Rather than punish Henry for his actions, however, Mum just simply sends him to his room.
 Henry believes that sweeter words are never spoken.

 Horrid Henry's New Teacher

 Horrid Henry is a teacher's worst nightmare, but not for Ninius Nerdon.
 When he is Henry's teacher, he demonstrates his resilience perfectly.
-He can backfire Henry's tricks on him and answer back to any statement that Henry gives.
-He never demonstrates irateness towards Henry and can even twist Henry's rude jokes into a nightmare for Henry.
-But when Henry makes him believe that Peter has fallen to his death out of an upstairs window, Mr. Nerdon faints and gets taken away in an ambulance.
-Henry, however, is not bothered about the fact that the even more notorious teacher (towards students) Miss Battle-Axe will be teaching his class from then on.
+He backfires Henry's tricks on him and answers back to any statement that Henry gives.
+He never demonstrates irateness towards Henry and even twists Henry's rude jokes into a nightmare for him.
+But when Henry tricks him into believing that Peter has fallen to his death out of an upstairs window, Mr. Nerdon faints and gets taken away in an ambulance.
+Henry, however, is unfazed that the even more notorious teacher Miss Battle-Axe will be teaching his class from then on.